 Not counting active service or orders covered under the new law, essentially six "good" years' worth of points.
 A "good" year is a year with at least 50 retirement points.

-Here's a closer look at some of the service-specific documents lenders may need:
+Here’s a closer look at some service-specific documents lenders may also request:

 Counting National Guard and Reserve Income

-Reserve and Guard homebuyers may be able to include their service income as effective income toward mortgage qualification.
-As with other forms of income, stability and reliability are essential.
+Reserve and Guard homebuyers may be able to include their active service income as when qualifying for a VA loan.
+As with other forms of effective income, stability and reliability are essential.

 Lenders will look at your history of service and indications that it's likely to continue.
 If there are concerns about stability, lenders may at least be able to use that income to offset short-term obligations.
 In other words, your income from National Guard or Reserve service could cancel out other expenses expected to last a year or two.